i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 .. raw:: html

   {% highlight lang='dataspec' %}
-k :: 32 byte cipher key, as generated from KDF
+k :: 32 byte cipher key
+       In new session message:
+       See new session message KDF above.
+       In existing session message:
+       As looked up from the accompanying session tag.

   n :: Counter-based nonce, 12 bytes.
        Starts at 0 and incremented for each message.
        First four bytes are always zero.
        In new session message:
-       Last eight bytes are the nonce from the message header.
+       n = 0
        In existing session message:
+       As looked up from the accompanying session tag.
-       Last eight bytes are the message number (N), little-endian encoded.
+       Last eight bytes are the message number (n), little-endian encoded.
        Maximum value is 2**64 - 2.
        Session must be ratcheted before N reaches that value.
        The value 2**64 - 1 must never be used.

   ad :: In new session message:
         Associated data, 32 bytes.
-        The SHA256 hash of the preceding data (public key and nonce) In existing session message:
+        The SHA256 hash of the preceding data (public key) In existing session message:
-        Zero bytes
+        ZEROLEN

   data :: Plaintext data, 0 or more bytes